tesshuflower/samples/policy/README.md

 - place this app on c1
 - play the app, create some users and save the data.
 - verify that you can see the saved data when you launch the pacman again.
 3. On the hub, install the polices above, using the instructions from the readme.
-4. Place the `oadp-hdr-app-install` policy on c1 and c2 : create this label on both clusters `acm-pv-dr-install="true"`
+See [Backup PolicySet](#backup-policyset) and [Restore PolicySet](#restore-policyset)

 Backup step:<br>

-5. Place the backup policy on c1 : create this label on c1 `acm-pv-dr=backup`
-6. On the hub, set the `backup.nsToBackup: "[\"pacman-ns\"]" ` on the `hdr-app-configmap` resource.
+5. On the hub, set the `backup.nsToBackup: "[\"pacman-ns\"]" ` on the `hdr-app-configmap` resource.
 This will backup all resources from the `pacman-ns`
+6. Place the install and backup policies on c1 : create this label on c1 `acm-pv-dr=backup`

 Restore step:<br>